-- \GP=Grade Points

-- \\N/A: Hours attempted where W, X, CR/NC, and WP are involved are not used in computing the grade point average

-- \\\\WF: Is computed in grade point as a F.
+- N/A: Hours attempted where W and I are not used in computing the grade point average - WF: Is computed in grade point as a F.

 NOTE: WP and WF have been eliminated from grading standards beginning 2017-2018 school year.